 Young organ donors offer a key lifeline to other sick children in need.
-But misconception and fear can cloud the idea of donation, a new poll has found.
+But misconception and fear can cloud the idea of donation, a poll found.

 Many adults know the lifesaving value of organ donation.
 Millions of American adults have committed to help others in the event of their deaths.

 But what about children?

 Families must consent to donate those organs, says John Magee, M.D., section head of transplant surgery and surgical director of Pediatric Liver & Kidney Transplantation.
 But parents, even if registered as donors themselves, often find the decision tough after a devastating loss.

 “It can be a difficult conversation, but organ donation should be a norm for everyone,” says Magee.
 “It’s often the only good thing that comes from an inconceivable tragedy.”

-That mindset, however, isn’t reflected in the latest C.S.
+That mindset, however, isn’t reflected in a C.S.
 Mott Children’s Hospital National Poll on Children’s Health.
-The nationwide survey of 2,005 parents found that only 17 percent of those with children ages 14 and younger have interest in learning more about pediatric organ donation.
+The nationwide survey of 2,005 parents found that only 17% of those with children ages 14 and younger have interest in learning more about pediatric organ donation.

 Of parents with teens, just 1 in 4 poll respondents said their new drivers had registered to be organ donors when receiving their driver’s license.

-There’s good reason to narrow those gaps: More than 2,000 children in the U.S. are on an organ transplant waiting list.
+There’s good reason to narrow those gaps: More than 2,000 children in the United States are on an organ transplant waiting list.
 Although pediatric donors exceed recipients, many minors still wait longer than adults for a transplant because they may need an organ of a certain size.